singhgrtj/singhgrtj/README.md

 I work as a front-end developer with UI/UX design skills (front-end designer).
 I´m based in Majorca, Spain.

 Since 2020 I've been living and breathing web development and creating modern and user friendly interfaces.
-I've had the chance to immerse myself in many different works and projects, helping to make this world a little better through design & code. ✨😍
+I've had the chance to immerse myself in many different works and projects, helping to make this world a little better through design & code. ✨😍.

+I really like to travel, before the Covid-19 I have visited cities in Spain, India and UK.
+Currently I'm in USA 🇺🇸.

   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />

 - 📚 Currently improving my React skills with a server-side rendering called Next JS.
-- 📚 Also getting started with AWS Amplify and GraphQL.
+- 📚 I would love to learn AWS Amplify and GraphQL.
 - 📧 How to reach me: <singhgrtj@gmail.com>
 - 🧭 My personal website: [singhgrtj.com](https://www.google.com/)